JrSchild/Glimp/DESIGN.md

 - Create a slideshow for the Glimps received.
 - Also show which Glimps you've sent.
 - Show a view from a specific user with all the Glimps you have shared.
 (The rightmost column in the design image.)
 - Customize login and register view.
+(Left bottom)

 ### And now the Design!
 ![Design](/doc/design.jpg)